JetBrains/intellij-sdk-docs/topics/ui/principles/data_formats.md

         1 m 30 s<br />
         05 Jan 2019, 14:04
     </td>
     <td>Use for changing duration.
 Select units depending on the process type.
-E.g. Unit tests usually run less than a minute, so show only seconds and milliseconds.
+E.g., Unit tests usually run less than a minute, so show only seconds and milliseconds.
 Build tasks usually run more than a minute, so show minutes and seconds.<br /><br />
         Omit hours and seconds that do not provide additional data
 </td>
 </tr>